MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

 - `from`: An object containing details about the source token.
 It should include:

   - `token_address`: The address of the source token.
-  - `chainId`: The chain ID on hexadecimal format where the source token resides.
   - `amount`: The amount on wei and hexadecimal format of source token to be swapped.

 - `to`: An object containing details about the destination token.
 It should include:

   - `token_address`: The address of the destination token.
-  - `chainId`: The chain ID on hexadecimal format where the destination token resides.

 - `user_address`: An string containing the address connected to the dapp.

-- `referral_code`: (Optional) An string containing a code, to create a gamify experience (sharing revenue for example) with dapps, to lead to a bigger adoption of this json rpc method, directly or throught MetaMask SDK tool.
+- `referall_code`: (Optional) Future implementation will allow adding a referall code to bigger adoption of the json rpc method across the builders community

+- `send_to`: (Optional) Allows integration of the implementation of the swap send to feature.

 MetaMask will interpret the method call and perform the necessary validations and operations to initiate the token swap.